hellybrine/Agnitus/README.md

 - **Email Notification**: Implement email notification when the script has completed gathering information.

+## Disclaimer

+**Agnitus** is intended for educational purposes, system diagnostics, and authorized system administration tasks only.
+The author is not responsible for any misuse, damage, or legal consequences resulting from the use of this tool.

+It is the responsibility of the user to ensure that this tool is only used in environments where they have explicit permission to gather system data.

+Any unauthorized use of this tool, such as accessing or collecting information from systems without permission, is illegal and unethical. **Use at your own risk.**

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.